 The Water Festival is celebrated in many Southeast Asian countries including some parts of Southwestern China.
 In Thailand, it is known as Songkran, or the Thai New Year.

-Many hotels in Thai beach resorts offer special packages to cater to Songkran celebrants.
+Generally speaking, many hotels in Thai beach resorts offer special packages to cater to Songkran celebrants.

 One Great Big Water Fight?